Achievable Second-Order Asymptotics for MAC and RAC with Additive Non-Gaussian Noise: Main Results and Discussions

 Correspondingly, the set of $L_2$ such that $(L_1',L_2)\in\calL_{\rm SIC,ii}$ satisfies

 The comparison between~\eqref{eq:two gaussian take max} and~\eqref{eq:Ljnn ii l2} is mathematically challenging.
-Instead, we present a numerical example to illustrate.
-Specifically, in Fig.~\ref{fig:caseii}, we fix the first-order rate pair $(R_1^*,R_2^*)=(\rmC(P_1/(1+P_2)),\rmC(P_2))$ and let $\varepsilon=0.2, P_1=5, P_2=2$ and $\xi=3$.
+Instead, a numerical example can help.
+Specifically, in Fig.~\ref{fig:caseii}, the second-order rate regions of JNN and SIC decoding are plotted when the boundary rate pair is $(R_1^*,R_2^*)=( C(P_1/(1+P_2)), C(P_2))$, the tolerable error probability is $\varepsilon=0.2$ the power constraints are $P_1=5, P_2=2$ and the fourth moment $\xi=3$.
 The region above the blue line is the second-order achievable rate region $\calL_{\rm JNN, ii}$ of JNN decoding, and the region above the red dashed line is the second-order achievable rate region $\calL_{\rm SIC, ii}$ of SIC decoding.
-The pink and deep blue circles in the figure denote the cases when $\varepsilon_1\rightarrow0$ and $\varepsilon_2\rightarrow0$, respectively.
-As observed from Fig.~\ref{fig:caseii}, when $L_1\rightarrow\infty$ or $L_2\rightarrow\infty$, the numerical result matches the theoretical analysis above.
-Furthermore, for a fixed $L_1$, the minimum value of $L_2$ in $\calL_{\rm SIC, ii}$ is smaller than the corresponding minimal value of $L_2$ in $\calL_{\rm JNN, ii}$, which implies that JNN decoding is better by having a larger second-order rate region.
+The pink and deep blue circles denote the cases when $\varepsilon_1\rightarrow0$ and $\varepsilon_2\rightarrow0$, respectively.
+As observed from Fig.~\ref{fig:caseii}, when $L_1\rightarrow\infty$ or $L_2\rightarrow\infty$, the second-order rates of both JNN and SIC decoding are the same, which is consistent with the theoretical analysis.
+Furthermore, for a finite $L_1$, the minimum value of $L_2$ in $\calL_{\rm SIC, ii}$ for SIC decoding is strictly smaller than the corresponding minimal value of $L_2$ in $\calL_{\rm JNN, ii}$ for JNN decoding.
+The above numerical result implies that JNN decoding can be strictly better in terms of low-latency communication performance.